top of page

 It is surprising that there is so much to unpack from a short video.
 While I find the content engaging, there is a real danger that simple statements, easy soundbites, based on snapshots of health (like 'glucose spikes') hide the truth around health and nutrition.
 One of the key problems with modern eating practices is the lack of whole grain, fruit and fibre in our diets that drives poor health outcomes.
 Unfortunately, when it comes to ostracising oats, these easy to consume videos can be more harmful than healthful.

-Improving health is about finding motivation, prioritising self-care and taking action.
-If you want to take effective and targeted steps to that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether you want to improve eating practices, beat chronic illness or enhance your overall well-being, our consultations and programs deliver results that are tailored to your needs.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
+If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.

 Stay Healthy,